UPPRESSO: Untraceable and Unlinkable Privacy-PREserving Single Sign-On Services: Introduction

-The wide adoption of SSO raises concerns on user privacy \cite{maler2008venn,NIST2017draft,BrowserID,SPRESSO}, because SSO facilitates adversaries to track which RPs a user visits.
-In order to issue identity tokens, in each login instance the IdP is always aware of when and to which RP a user attempts to login.
-As a result, a curious-but-honest IdP could track all the RPs that each user has visited over time \cite{BrowserID,SPRESSO}, called the {\em IdP-based login tracing} in this paper.
-Meanwhile, the RPs learn users identities from the identity tokens.
-If the IdP encloses a unique user identity in the tokens for a user to visit different RPs \cite{Google, FirefoxAccount}, collusive RPs could link these login instances across the RPs, to learn his online profile \cite{maler2008venn}.
-We denote this privacy risk as the {\em RP-based identity linkage}.
-All existing SSO protocols leak user privacy in different ways, and it is worth noting that \emph{these two kinds of privacy threats result from the designs of SSO protocols} \cite{NIST2017draft}, but not any specific implementations of SSO services.
+The wide adoption of SSO raises concerns on user privacy, because it facilitates the tracking of a user's login activities by interested parties \cite{NIST2017draft, SPRESSO, BrowserID, maler2008venn}.
+To issue identity tokens, an IdP should know the target RP to be visited by a user and the login time.
+So a curious IdP could potentially track a user's login activities over time \cite{BrowserID, SPRESSO}, called {\em IdP-based login tracing} in this paper.
+Another privacy risk arises from the fact that RPs learn the user's identity from the identity tokens they receive.
+If an identical user identity is enclosed in tokens for a user to visit different RPs, colluding RPs could link the logins across these RPs to learn the user's online profile \cite{maler2008venn, GoogleId, FirefoxAccount}.
+This risk is called {\em RP-based identity linkage}.

-Several solutions have been proposed to protect user privacy in SSO services \cite{maler2008venn,NIST2017draft,BrowserID,SPRESSO}.
-However, to the best of our knowledge, {\em none of them provides a practical protection against both the IdP-based login tracing and the RP-based identity linkage} (see Sections \ref{subsec-solutions} and \ref{sec:related} for details).
-The techniques proposed so far to defend against each of the two threats cannot be integrated, for they require modifications to the SSO login flows that essentially conflicts.
-This requires a non-trivial re-design of SSO protocols against the threats of user privacy, while providing secure identity management and authentication.